 - Make sure you are still in Karlsruhe for the exam

 - Dates for oral exams can sometimes be arranged with the lecturer

 - Remember to register for the exam in time

-- You can Change your Learning Agreement any time of your stay.
+- You can change your Learning Agreement at any time of your stay.
 (Make sure that‘s also ok with your home university!)

 German Language Courses

 In order to improve your German skills we recommend you to participate in a pre-semester German language course and/or in a course during the semester: